-Stock ownership guidelines for non-employee directors were adopted in February 2011.
-Under these guidelines, each non-employee director is required to own shares of CenterPoint Energy common stock with a value equal to at least three times the director's regular annual cash retainer.
-New directors are required to attain the specified level of ownership within four years of joining the Board.
+Stock ownership guidelines for non-employee directors were originally adopted in February 2011.
+Under the current guidelines, each nonemployee director is required to own shares of CenterPoint Energy common stock with a value equal to at least five times the director's regular annual cash retainer.
+New directors are required to attain the specified level of ownership within five years of joining the Board.